We undertake a range of policy work focusing on the health of people around the world.

-Professor Chris Whitty CB FMedSci, Chief Scientific Adviser for the Department of Health and Social Care
+Professor Chris Whitty CB FMedSci, Chief Medical Officer (CMO) for England and Chief Scientific Adviser for the Department of Health and Social Care

 Our Global Challenges Research Fund (GCRF) supported policy work has also brought together researchers and policy makers from around the globe, helping overseas medical academies in low and middle income countries to strengthen their role in evidence-based policy making by hosting international scientific meetings on key global health challenges.

 Our GCRF meetings catalyse policy work at our international partners, primarily other National Academies, building in-country capacity to provide scientific policy advice and supporting them to become driving forces for change in their region.

 The Academy of Medical Sciences’ GCRF policy grant has supported 14 policy workshops since 2016 with a further 7 workshops taking place in 2020 and 2021.
 Our workshop on multimorbidity in South Africa enabled the Academy of Science of South Africa to leverage meetings with the South African Medical Research Council, Department of Health and World Health Organization.
 Upcoming workshops include urban health and UHC & the role of qulaity of care research - find out more.

 Our GCRF grant also enables at least one academic from a country eligible for Official Development Assistance to join the Academy’s international working group projects, as part of further capacity-building work.